pgMemento/pgMemento/README.md

 ) q
 </pre>

-Now, the row_log table and the audited table only appear once in the query.
-They have to be joined with an `OUTER JOIN` against the queried list of valid audit_ids because both could be missing an audit_id.
+Now, the `row_log` table and the audited table only appear once in the query.
+They have to be joined with an `OUTER JOIN` against the queried list of valid audit_ids because both could be missing an `audit_id`.
 As said, this is very unlikely.
-For each audit_id only the first entry of the result is of interest.
+For each `audit_id` only the first entry of the result is of interest.
 This is done again with `DISTINCT ON`.
-As we are using a window query the extracted JSONB array for each key can contain all further historic values of the audit_id found in the logs (`ROW BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`), no matter if we strip out rows with `DISTINCT ON`.
+As we are using a window query the extracted JSONB array for each key can contain all further historic values of the `audit_id` found in the logs (`ROW BETWEEN CURRENT ROW AND UNBOUNDED FOLLOWING`), no matter if we strip out rows with `DISTINCT ON`.
 Only the first element if the array (`ORDER BY a.id`) is necessary.
 Therefore, it has to be extracted in the